striezel/dds2png/readme.md

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.

-All of that can usually be installed be typing
+All of that can usually be installed by typing

     # Debian-based systems
     apt-get install cmake g++ git libdevil-dev pkg-config